jostylr/literate-programming/lp.md

 ## TODO

+Make sure non-existent blocks do not hang program (cname).
+More generally, make sure that looped references (alice calls bob, bob calls alice) do not hang program; emit doc.log problem and move on.
+Also have a check at the end for ready to compile docs.
+This should allow for saving of files that are fine and the hung up files do not get saved.

+Deal with line spacing.

 Add in an opt-out for file saving or a rerouting...
 Add to Version the ability to set various boolean flags, such as dev, deploy, ..., add an environment directive to set those things.